 Stonehenge is probably one of the most recognisable monuments in the world.
 The 5000 year old henge monument became a World Heritage Site in 1986 and is managed by English Heritage.
 Despite years of research and study the reason behind the construction of Stonehenge remains a mystery.

 In 2014 the whole Stonehenge experience was transformed with a new Visitors' Centre located about a mile and a half from the stones.
 Incorporating modern technology to educate and inform making the Stonehenge learning experience interesting and engaging.

 Knowledgable staff are on hand to enhance your visit.
 Ample shuttle buses and landtrains adds continuity to and from the stones with audio commentary of adjacent historical points of interest.

-A path around the stones give a 360 degree view with informative notices, plenty of photo opportunities and audi prompts for multi lingual tours.
+A path around the Stonehenge give a 360 degree view with informative notices, plenty of photo opportunities and audi prompts for multi lingual tours.

-I'm sure you will gain lots of additonal questions for the return shuttle bus ride back to the centre.
+I'm sure you will gain lots of additional questions for the return shuttle bus ride back to the Visitors' Centre.

 Salisbury Cathedral is one of the leading examples of early English architecture.
 The main body of the cathedral was completed in 1258.

 The cathedral has the tallest church spire in the United Kingdom (123m/404 ft).
 It contains the world's oldest working clock (from AD 1386) and has the best surviving of four original copies of Magna Carta.